Atom-Learning/components/documentation/content/components.navigation.pagination.md

         <Pagination.NextButton />
       </Pagination> `} language={"tsx"} />

-      Above is an example of passing `numOfElements` prop and setting it to 6.
-The user will see two navigation buttons, an action button to trigger the popover and three page numbers.
+      Above is an example of passing `visibleElementsCount` prop and setting it to 8.
+The user will see two navigation buttons, an action button to trigger the popover and five page numbers.

       <CodeBlock live={true} preview={true} code={`